Mali’s Water Crisis

 A hydrosocial critique of water scarcity indices: case studies from the Arabian Peninsula

-Tyler Caldwell – Undergraduate - UNR
+Tyler Cadwell – Undergraduate - UNR

 This study addresses the limitations of quantitative water scarcity metrics, specifically focusing on the Water Poverty Index (WPI) and its variations .
 By examining and contrasting the socio-political and economic conditions of Saudi Arabia and Yemen, the utility of this metric will be called into question.
 Both of these countries are characterized by extreme physical water scarcity; however, a hydrosocial approach is necessary in order to provide a more holistic evaluation of water scarcity in these two countries.
 Saudi Arabia has leveraged its enormous oil wealth and energy production into water resource allocation via large-scale desalination and unsustainable groundwater extraction to support domestic economic expansion .
 In contrast, Yemen’s current water situation is characterized not only by extreme physical water scarcity, but also by access issues due to political unrest, armed conflict exacerbated by neighboring states, displacement of large numbers of the population, and destruction of key water and energy infrastructure.
 Proper contextualization of the water issues of these nation-states emphasizes the importance of the adoption of a hydrosocial framework that accounts for the relationality and dialectical nature of water issues, taking into account social and political contexts, but also power relations.
 This paper argues for the adoption of a hydrosocial framework for evaluating water issues on a regional scale over reliance on arbitrary quantitative metrics.